gerardpslowey/python_command_line_programmes/README.md

     HOME - displays the home folder for your specific system.
     SHELL - this stores the loaction from where the myshell file was originally executed from.

-It's unlikely a beginner linux user will ever use the environment variables, they are however useful for reference.
+- It's unlikely a beginner linux user will ever use the environment variables, they are however useful for reference.
+- The environ command can be used with I/O redirection, as explained below.

 -----------------------------------------
 5. Displaying a custom comment on screen